YTakahashii/portmux/README.md

 PortMux is built on a few core principles to streamline the developer experience:

 - **Frictionless Parallelism with Git Worktrees**: The core feature.
-PortMux maps port reservations to individual Git worktrees.
-Clone your repository into multiple worktrees (`git worktree add ...`), and `portmux` will handle the rest.
-Never again will you have to stop one server just to test another branch.
+PortMux maps process state to individual Git worktrees.
+Clone your repository into multiple worktrees (`git worktree add ...`), and `portmux select` will stop whichever worktree is holding the ports before starting the one you choose—no manual cleanup required.

 - **Predictable by Default**: By reserving ports _before_ launching your commands, PortMux fails fast and tells you exactly which port is unavailable.
 This avoids the pain of one service in a group failing mid-startup because another service took its port.